Cub0n/Grafana-Prometheus-cAdvisor/README.md

 The docker image from zcube/cadvisor is used for ARM (https://github.com/zcube/cadvisor-docker and https://hub.docker.com/r/zcube/cadvisor).

 ## Configuration
-Please check the published ports or docker container names if sth. was changed
+Please check the published ports or docker container names if something was changed

 ## Installation
-Run _docker stack deploy --compose-file docker-compose.yml prometheus_.
+Run _docker stack deploy --compose-file docker-compose.yml prometheus_

 All containers show up and a new (dedicated) network was build (e.g. _prometheus_default_).
 Make sure that Docker has some IP Ranges left, otherwise there will be an error concerning overlapping networks.